Tyrant: Greek political thought

-In the classics
+In works of political science

 Tyranny is considered an important subject, one of the "Great Ideas" of Western thought.
 The classics contain many references to tyranny and its causes, effects, methods, practitioners, alternatives.
 They consider tyranny from historical, religious, ethical, political and fictional perspectives.
 "If any point in political theory is indisputable, it would seem to be that tyranny is the worst corruption of government – a vicious misuse of power and a violent abuse of human beings who are subject to it."
 While this may represent a consensus position among the classics, it is not unanimous – Thomas Hobbes dissented, claiming no objective distinction, such as being vicious or virtuous, existed among monarchs.
 "They that are discontented under monarchy, call it tyranny; and they that are displeased with aristocracy, call it oligarchy: so also, they which find themselves grieved under a democracy, call it anarchy..."

 The first part of Dante Alighieri's The Divine Comedy describes tyrants ("who laid hold on blood and plunder") in the seventh level of Hell, where they are submerged in boiling blood.
 These include Alexander the Great and Attila the Hun, and share the level with highway robbers.

 Niccolò Machiavelli described tyrannical rule in The Prince, while never actually using the word "tyrant", instead referring to such individuals as "princes".
 This is regardless of the legitimacy of the ruler's position -- in his Discourses on Livy he even sometimes calls leaders of republics "princes".
 He also does not share in the traditional view of tyranny, and in his Discourses he sometimes explicitly acts as an advisor to tyrants.

 The Ancient Greeks, as well as those who lived in and governed the Roman Republic, became generally quite wary of many people seeking to implement a popular coup.
 Shakespeare portrays the struggle of one such anti-tyrannical Roman, Marcus Junius Brutus, in his play Julius Caesar.

 In Gibbon's Decline and Fall of the Roman Empire, Volume I, Chapter III, Augustus was shown to assume the power of a tyrant while sharing power with the reformed senate.
 "After a decent resistance, the crafty tyrant submitted to the orders of the senate; and consented to receive the government of the provinces, and the general command of the Roman armies..."
 Emperors "humbly professed themselves the accountable ministers of the senate, whose supreme decrees they dictated and obeyed."
 The Roman Empire "may be defined as an absolute monarchy disguised by the forms of a commonwealth."